elemental/elemental-web/source/main/support/index.rst

 .. image:: gtri.jpg
    :scale: 90 %

-* Jack Poulson is currently supported as an Assistant Professor in Georgia Tech's Department of Computational Science and Engineering and as a researcher with the Georgia Tech Research Institute.
+* Jack Poulson was supported as an Assistant Professor in Georgia Tech's Department of Computational Science and Engineering and as a researcher with the Georgia Tech Research Institute from November 2013 through August 2014.

 .. image:: stanford.png
    :scale: 75 %